ROKAMETISM/3DPractice1/README.md

 Possible Solutions :

-	draw weapon_vis on canvaslayer
+	- draw weapon_vis on canvaslayer

-	use multiple cameras and combine them with subviewports
+	- use multiple cameras and combine them with subviewports

-###Refactor using Composition

-Implement Components as Resources.
-Attached them to scenes as @export var.
-Combine components to another component:EntityComposition

 ###Enemy AI and enemy variations